varUP/CL_scraper/README.md

 # CL_scraper
 This is a dead-simple scraper for Craigslist using Python, ChromeDriver, and Selenium.
+The purpose is largely to demonstrate the relationship between python, selenium, and chromedriver.

-The purpose of this tool is to iterate through Craigslist and search for items one might want.
+The purpose of this tool is to paginate through Craigslist and search for items one might want.
 Here we look for the string 'ikea'.
-We are guaranteed to find something.
+We are guaranteed to find something as people just throw that stuff away or toss it on CL.

 To run: